cdklabs/construct-hub/README.md

 packages.
 You may refer to the [sources.NpmJs] and [sources.CodeArtifact] implementations as a reference for hos this can be done.

+By default, download counts of NPM packages will be fetched periodically from NPM's public API by a Lambda.
+Since this is not desirable if you are using a private package registry, this is automatically disabled if you specify your own value for `packageSources`.
+(But this can be re-enabled through the `fetchPackageStats` property if needed).

 [sources.NpmJs]: src/package-sources/npmjs.ts
 [sources.CodeArtifact]: src/package-sources/code-artifact.ts